bioidiap/bob.extension/doc/config.rst

 The configuration system is centered around a single function called :py:func:`bob.extension.config.load`.
-You call it to load the configuration objects from a given configuration file, like this:
+You call it to load the configuration objects from one or more configuration files, like this:

 .. testsetup:: *